 - Are you transparent and trustworthy?
 Do you explain to users what you are doing with their data?
-If you sell products, do you have returns policy can you include testimonials and reviews from your customers?
+If you sell products, do you have a returns policy?
+Can you include testimonials and reviews from your customers?

 Expected Click-Through Rate

-The ‘expected’ click-through rate of your Google Ads is a prediction, based on an average of how your ad is expected to perform based on on the masses of data that Google acquires and stores from its billions of google search queries every day.
+The ‘expected’ click-through rate of your Google Ads is a prediction based on an average of how your ad is expected to perform based on the masses of data that Google acquires and stores from its billions of Google search queries every day.

 These three things together determine the quality score of your Google Ads along with device location and time of day, and they happen in a split second between someone entering a search query into Google and clicking on your ad.